 💮 Also check out: How to Handle Disability Reviews While Working

-💮 If you are in school, it’s a good idea to keep a written record of any disability accommodations that you got.
+💮 If you are in school, it may be helpful to to keep a written record of any disability accommodations that you got.
 Your school’s disability services office can assist you with this.

-💮 If you have been in any kind of vocational rehabilitation or ticket to work program, they may collect and read the files from that program, so please make sure that everything you say (to anyone there at any point) is accurate and honest.
+💮 Warning: If you have been in any kind of vocational rehabilitation or ticket to work program, Social Security may collect and read all files and case notes written by anyone from that program.
+This sometimes causes problems.
+Sometimes disabled people try to downplay their weaknesses and overplay their abilities when seeking work.
+Please make sure that everything you say to work programs is accurate and honest.

 💮 Social Security will look to see if your records show that your condition has or has not improved.
 It may be helpful to see for yourself what your records say.